The Jaswal Lab at the University of Virginia is committed to building a world where autistic people are valued, supported, included, and welcomed.

 Ethics and Professionalism.
 Abide by high principles of ethical and professional conduct during all aspects of research, training, service, and dissemination of information.

 An opportunity to learn more about the science and lived experience of autism steered the lab in a new direction.
-We currently work with a diverse group of colleagues and collaborators to investigate communication in autism.
-To learn more about this new primary line of research, visit our Research page.
+We currently work with a diverse group of colleagues and collaborators to investigate communication and social interaction in autism.
+To learn more about our research, visit our Research page.